Arena México: As a boxing venue

 From the 1950s to near the end of the 20th century, Arena Mexico was a major venue for boxing as well.
 During this time, all of Mexico's boxing greats, except Julio César Chávez have fought here.
 Some of those that have include Rubén Olivares, Chucho Castillo, Carlos Zárate Serna, Pipino Cuevas, Julio Guerrero, Famoso Gómez, Memo Téllez, Miguel Castro and Raúl Rodríguez.
 Arena Mexico was the scene of some of "Púas" Rubén Olivares major victories and it was the scene of his last fight, when he was beaten by newcomer Ignacio Madrid.
 Most of the biggest fights fought in Mexico during the 1960s to 1970s period took place here.

 One notable world championship fight occurred here in 1989, when Ghanaian Nana Konadu fought Mexican Gilberto Román in the superflyweight division.
 No one anticipated a chance for Konadu, but he won.

 From 2000 to 2008, there had not been a world-class championship fight in Arena Mexico.
 However, it returned when Mexican Jorge "Travieso" Arce beat Panamanian Rafael Concepción in the super flyweight division and Mexican Jackie Nava beat Argentinian Betina Garino in the female bantamweight division.

+As a MMA venue

+In December 2017, the mixed martial arts promotion Xtreme Fighters Latino announced its move to Arena México, for the XFL 36 event, whose main event was between Montserrat Ruiz and Sarai Saenz Flores for the XFL strawweight championship.
+The event also featured foreign participation, when Brazilian Alessandro Costa faced Daniel Corona in a flyweight fight.